 Dr. Jerry Kruse recently served as Director of the James J. Lakso Center for the Scholarship of Teaching and Learning at Juniata.
 Dr. Kim Roth is currently the Director of the James J. Lakso Center for the Scholarship of Teaching and Learning at Juniata.

 The mathematics faculty are advocates for international experiences.
 Dr. Henry Escuadro taught mathematics at Ateneo de Manila University in the Philippines while on sabbatical in Fall 2013.
 Dr. John Bukowski taught history of mathematics at Leiden University in the Netherlands while on sabbatical in Spring 2012 and has taught at ISEN in Lille, France.
 Dr. Jerry Kruse taught computer science at the Fachhochschule Muenster in Germany during the Fall 2006 semester as part of a faculty exchange.
 Dr. Kim Roth has taught at ISA in Lille, France.
 Dr. Kim Roth and Dr. Kristin Camenga participated in the prestigious Budapest Semesters in Mathematics when she was an undergraduate student.

 Drs.
 John Bukowski, Cathy Stenson, Kim Roth, and Henry Escuadro have all been Fellows of Project NExT, a program of the Mathematical Association of America for new mathematics faculty interested in improving the teaching and learning of undergraduate mathematics, among other topics.

 The Department of Mathematics is very musical!
 Ben Sunderland, Cathy Stenson, Kim Roth, and Henry Escuadro have all sung in Juniata's Choral Union.
-John Bukowski serves as piano accompanist for the Choral Union and Concert Choir, and he performed a solo recital in Salvador, Brasil, in 2010.
+John Bukowski serves as piano accompanist for the Choral Union and Concert Choir, and he performed a solo recital in Salvador, Brazil, in 2010.